mennylevinski/cat_chase_ball/README.md

 ## 🕹️ Controls:

- - Move your mouse inside the window: the cat will chase it.
+ - Move your mouse inside the window: the cat will chase it
- - Left-click to "teleport" the mouse-target to a random place.
+ - Left-click to "teleport" the mouse-target to a random place
- - Esc or window close to quit.
+ - Esc or window close to quit

 ---